rufoa/deleted-tweets/readme.md

 ### dependencies

-these are the debian package names, others distros may vary
+these are the debian package names, other distros may vary

 - wkhtmltopdf
     - needs an X server - `xvfb-run` may be useful on headless servers